TouchNetix/axutils/README.md

 | 3-4      | Usage Length   | Length of usage contents, *Little Endian* |
 | 5-Length | Usage Content  | Binary content of the usage               |

-*Note:* It is generally recomended to not write to u04 (Customer Data) as the intended purpose of this field is for customers to store data like serial numbers, part numbers etc. Writing to u04 will lose this information.
+*Note:* It is generally recommended to not write to u04 (Customer Data) as the intended purpose of this field is for customers to store data like serial numbers, part numbers etc. Writing to u04 will lose this information.

 ### Linux Kernel Module Driver Compatibility